-If payment has not been made in accordance with the payment schedule, AMS has the option to terminate the agreement and assess a \$25 late fee.
-In addition, if a student is no longer eligible to participate in the AMS payment plan, a \$35 collection fee will be charged to the student's account by the University.
+If payment has not been made in accordance with the payment schedule, TMS has the right to assess a \$40 late payment fee and/or terminate your agreement.
+In addition, if you are no longer eligible to participate in the monthly payment plan, a \$50 termination fee will be charged to your student account by the School of Education.